 Water is also the medium in which most cooking is done.
 Sometimes we use it directly, as when boiling, steaming, extracting, or cooking sous vide.
 Water plays a role in ostensibly “dry” processes such as roasting and baking as well, yet many chefs fail to account for its effects.
 Whether it’s a liquid boiling or simmering in a pot, a vapor rising from a steamer, the humidity in an oven’s air, the liquid circulating in a cooking bath, or the crushed ice in a blender, the unique properties of water come into play in all manner of culinary operations.
 Faced with such powerful and ubiquitous phenomena, cooks must learn how to manipulate water or risk being foiled by it.

-Long before Myhrvold, our founder Winston Shelton discovered water’s role in cooking.
-He deduced that to control food’s temperature, you must control food’s internal moisture.
-This led to the invention of CVap® (Controlled Vapor Technology).
+Long before Myhrvold wrote Modernist Cuisine, our founder Winston Shelton studied water’s role in cooking.
+He deduced that to control food’s temperature, you must control the temperature of the food’s internal moisture.
+This led to the invention of CVap (Controlled Vapor Technology).
 Shelton developed it as a hot food holding technology.
 But he realized it could also revolutionize cooking.

-Never limited by existing language, Winston fondly coined new terms.
+Never limited by existing language, Winston was fond of coining new terms.
 A significant Winstonism was thermoisturization.
 He defined it this way:

 Thermoisturize: Taken from the words thermalize and moisturize…to mean the process of thermalizing while moisturizing.
 Also, ‘thermoisturization.’
 The scientific world uses ‘thermalizing’ to represent the heat transfer phenomena in each of the processes.
 ‘Thermoisturization’ is coined to represent the simultaneous thermalization and moisturization of foods.

-Our Corporate Research Chef, Samantha Brown, explains thermoisturization in more layman’s terms here.
+Chef Samantha Brown explained thermoisturization in more layman’s terms here.

 The Laws of Thermoisturization